OpenScienceRoadmap/jrost/README.md

 * Related JROST Organization (optional, unless you are a contact for an organization formally joined to JROST):
 * Role (required; eg, Primary Contact or Participant):
 * Title (optional; eg, Dr., Mr., Ms.):
-* Given Name (optional if you only have one name):
+* Given Name (required unless you only have one name):
-* Family Name (optional if you only have one name):
+* Family Name (required unless you only have one name):
 * Preferred Social URL (optional; eg, full URL of your profile on Twitter, GitHub, LinkedIn, etc):
 * Image URL (optional; URL or attached file of an image representing you):
 * URL (optional; URL of your website):